muxixisoft/muxixisoft.github.io/README.md

 ### Status
 * **Please note:** This app has been temporarily removed from the store for updates and maintenance.

+### Privacy
+* This app uses Crashlytics to collect application crash reports to help improve stability.
+* If you wish to request the deletion of your personal crash report data, please send an email to **muxixisoft@gmail.com**.

 ---

 ## Contact